 A final clarification on all this terminology is what separates “misinformation” and “disinformation”.
-Climate disinformation is a subset of climate misinformation – it is misinformation put out into the world with the intention to deceive.
-Believe it or not, some people make a professional living out of sharing false content, repetitive lies or misleading reports, especially on social media platforms, because that content helps them make money through clicks and attention, or they may stand to gain a lot personally – as a shareholder of a highly polluting company, for example – from rapid action on climate being delayed as long as possible.
+Climate disinformation, like climate denial, is a subset of climate misinformation, but in a different way.
+Climate disinformation is is misinformation put out into the world with the intention to deceive.
+Believe it or not, some people make a professional living out of sharing false content, repetitive lies or misleading reports, either through being directly paid by fossil fuel interests or related thinktanks; by making money from advertising through publishing controversial content on social media platforms; or by simply having something to personally gain from action being delayed as long as possible – as a shareholder of a highly polluting company, for example.

 In practice, though, it is nearly impossible to fully prove intent.
 Some would argue that writing editorial in papers or placing adverts on Facebook or Google that contain climate misinformation is as good as proof of intent to deceive as any.
 But in theory, people could be doing that genuinely believing what they’ve written.
 In the end, it’s up to you to make that call – what do you think?

 Can You Help Us Spot Climate Misinformation?
 Quiz